askoufis/clean-code-presentation/slides.md

 - A bit of effort goes a long way
 - Pronounceable
 - Meaningful
-- We live in [current year], not the 70s, no need to save space
+- We live in [current year], not the 70s, no need to save space on variable/function names
 - Leverage your IDE's autocomplete

 </v-clicks>